vyash5075/React-Fundamentals/README.md

 B
 ## Available Scripts

+In
-In the project directodry, you can rkun npmk sttart
+n the project directodry, you can rkun npmk sttart
 Oc
 Vf
 ### `npm start`h